Italian Canadians: History

 A substantial influx of Italian immigration to Canada began in the early 20th century when over 60,000 Italians moved to Canada between 1900 and 1913.
-These were largely peasants from southern Italy and agrarian parts of the north-east (Veneto and Friuli).
+These were largely peasants from southern Italy and agrarian parts of the northeast (Veneto and Friuli).
 In 1905, the Royal Commission appointed to Inquire into the Immigration of Italian Labourers to Montreal and alleged Fraudulent Practices of Employment Agencies was launched into deceptive tactics used by padroni, labour brokers that recruited Italian workers for Canadian employers.
 These numbers were dwarfed in comparison to those of the United States, however, where about four million Italians immigrated between 1880 and 1920.
 Italian Canadians primarily immigrated to Toronto and Montreal.
 In Toronto, the Italian population increased from 4,900 in 1911, to 9,000 in 1921, constituting almost two percent of Toronto's population.
 Italians in Toronto and in Montreal soon established ethnic enclaves, especially Little Italies in Toronto and in Montreal.
 Smaller communities also arose in Vancouver, Hamilton, Niagara Falls, Guelph, Windsor, Thunder Bay, Sault Ste.
 Marie, Ottawa and Sherbrooke.
 Many also settled in mining communities in British Columbia (Trail), Alberta (Crowsnest Pass), Cape Breton Island (Inverness), and Northern Ontario (Sault Ste.
 Marie and Fort William).